IJSComplexMatter/cddm/doc/quickstart.rst

 .. plot:: examples/auto_correlate_multi_data_plot.py

    Data obtained using multiple tau algorithm is comparable to the log averaged linear data.
-Slight discrepancy comes from a difference between the averaging performed with the :func:`.multitau.log_average` and the effective averaging of the multiple tau algorithm.
+Slight discrepancy comes from the difference between the averaging performed with the :func:`.multitau.log_average` and the effective averaging of the multiple tau algorithm.

+As you can see, both yield similar results.
+Slight discrepancy comes from the difference between the averaging performed with the :func:`.multitau.log_average` and the effective averaging implied by the multiple tau algorithm.

 Cross-correlation
 -----------------

-Cross correlation can be made on two different (or equal) source of data.
-In modules :mod:`.core` and :mod:`.multitau` you will find cross-correlation working with two sets of data instead of the equivalent auto-correlation functions for single datasets.
-Normalized results of the cross-correlation performed on two equal datasets are identical to the result obtained form the autocorrelation function, e.g.:
+Cross correlation can be made on two different (or equal) sources of data.
+Normalized results of the cross-correlation performed on two equal datasets are identical to the result obtained form the auto-correlation function, e.g.:

 .. doctest::